coop-deluxe/sm64coopdx/README.md

 ## Lua
 sm64coopdx is moddable via Lua, similar to Roblox and Garry's Mod's Lua APIs.
 To get started, click [here](docs/lua/lua.md) to see the Lua documentation.

+## Notes
+sm64coopdx is a continuation of sm64ex-coop.
+If you're looking for that version (now unmaintained), click [here](https://github.com/djoslin0/sm64ex-coop).

 ## Errors on run?
 On Linux, did you get that dreaded "GLIBCXX_2.something.something" or something similar?
 Please compile it from source.
 Instructions below.